lenz99/incubate/README.md

 models, like the three-parameter Weibull distribution, might adequately describe this process the estimation of delay via standard maximum likelihood is severely biased in small samples.
-The R-package `incubate` employs an alternative estimation method called *maximum spacing estimation (MSE)* to estimate delay and other parameters in a one or two group setting.
-Building on MSE, `incubate` can
+The R-package `incubate` employs an alternative estimation method called *maximum product of spacings estimation (MPSE)* to estimate delay and other parameters in a one or two group setting.
+Building on MPSE, `incubate` can

-1.  calculate confidence intervals for these model parameters *and*
+1.  calculate bootstrap confidence intervals for these model parameters *and*
 2.  compare the survival experience of two groups within this statistical model with respect to model parameters.